makinteract/openai-chains/README.md

 }
 ```

-Tip: To simplify the extraction of a message, you can use the `getMessage` function in this way.
+Tip: to simplify the extraction of a message, you can use the `getMessage` function in this way.

 ```js
 prompt('Tell me a joke')